The 3-P’s of Pre-tirement

 Unfortunately, retirement plans are not rotisserie chickens.
 You cannot simply (say it with me) “set it and forget it”.
 Life (and my job) would be much simpler if you could.

 So the third component of Pre-tirement preparedness is the understanding that even the best plans will need to be tweaked and adjusted periodically.
 Things will come up in life, in the markets, in your health that will change the parameters of your plan or your goals.
 Perhaps a raise at work means you can retire sooner or caring for an ailing parent means retiring later.
 Regardless of the cause, whenever the plan is impacted it is important to discuss what the implications are for you and your family.
-Finding a Federally Focused Financial Advisor that you trust and have confidence in is absolutely critical because you are going to be perfecting this plan with that individual on a routine basis, with extra discussions each time life throws you a curveball, for a long time.
+Finding a Federally Focused Retirement Planner that you trust and have confidence in is absolutely critical because you are going to be perfecting this plan with that individual on a routine basis, with extra discussions each time life throws you a curveball, for a long time.

 That’s because the process of perfecting your personal retirement plan doesn’t end at retirement.
 There are no scholarships when you graduate from the work force, you have to make the money you accumulated during your career last the entirety of your life now.
 No free rides, no autopilot, thus perfecting your plan will always require active participation and periodic review.